39th Indiana Infantry Regiment: Service record

-Detailed service
+Ordered to Kentucky, the regiment performed duty at Muldraugh's Hill, Camp Nevin, Nolin Creek, and Green River until February 1862.
+It saw action at Upton's Hill, Kentucky, on October 12, 1861.
+The regiment then marched to Bowling Green, Kentucky, and on to Nashville, Tennessee, February 14 – March 2, 1862, followed by a march to Savannah, Tennessee, March 16 – April 6.

+1862

-Ordered to Kentucky and duty at Muldraugh's Hill, Camp Nevin, Nolin Creek, and Green River until February 1862.
-Action at Upton's Hill, Kentucky, October 12, 1861.
-March to Bowling Green, Kentucky, then to Nashville, Tenn., February 14-March 2, 1862.
-March to Savannah, Tennessee, March 16-April 6.
-Battle of Shiloh, April 6–7.
-Advance on and siege of Corinth, Mississippi, April 29-May 30.
-Pursuit to Booneville May 31-June 6.
-Buell's Campaign in northern Alabama and middle Tennessee June to August.
-March to Nashville, Tennessee, then to Louisville, Kentucky, in pursuit of Bragg August 20-September 26.
-Pursuit of Bragg into Kentucky October 1–15.
-Dog Walk October 8–9.
-March to Bowling Green, Kentucky, then to Nashville, Tenn., October 16-November 7, and duty there until December 26.
-Advance on Murfreesboro December 26–30.
-Battle of Stones River December 30–31, 1862 and January 1–3, 1863.
-Duty at Murfreesboro until April.
-Reconnaissance to Middleton March 6–7.
-Christiana and Middleton March 6.
-Expedition to Middleton May 21–22.
-Middleton May 22.
-Shelbyville Pike June 4.
-Operations on Eaglesville Pike June 4.
-Near Murfreesboro June 6.
-Tullahoma Campaign June 22-July 7.
-Christiana June 24.
-Battle of Liberty Gap June 24–27.
-Tullahoma June 29–30.
-Occupation of middle Tennessee until August 16.
-Passage of Cumberland Mountains and Tennessee River and Chickamauga Campaign August 16-September 22.
-Davis Ford, Chickamauga Creek, September 17.
-Battle of Chickamauga September 19–20.
-Missionary Ridge September 22.
-Shallow Ford Road September 22.
+The regiment fought at the Battle of Shiloh, April 6–7, 1862, and participated in the advance on and Siege of Corinth, Mississippi, April 29 – May 30.
+It joined the pursuit to Booneville, May 31 – June 6, and took part in Buell's Campaign in northern Alabama and middle Tennessee from June to August.
+The regiment marched to Nashville, Tennessee, then to Louisville, Kentucky, in pursuit of Bragg, August 20 – September 26, followed by the pursuit of Bragg into Kentucky, October 1–15, including action at Dog Walk, October 8–9.
+It marched to Bowling Green, Kentucky, then to Nashville, Tennessee, October 16 – November 7, remaining on duty there until December 26.
+The regiment then advanced on Murfreesboro, December 26–30, and fought at the Battle of Stones River, December 30–31, 1862, and January 1–3, 1863.

+1863

+The regiment performed duty at Murfreesboro until April, including a reconnaissance to Middleton, March 6–7, with actions at Christiana and Middleton on March 6.
+Additional operations included an expedition to Middleton, May 21–22, with action at Middleton on May 22; operations along the Shelbyville Pike, June 4; operations on the Eaglesville Pike, June 4; and action near Murfreesboro, June 6.

+The regiment participated in the Tullahoma Campaign, June 22 – July 7, with action at Christiana, June 24, and the Battle of Liberty Gap, June 24–27, followed by action at Tullahoma, June 29–30.
+After the occupation of middle Tennessee until August 16, the regiment crossed the Cumberland Mountains and the Tennessee River during the Chickamauga Campaign, August 16 – September 22.
+It saw action at Davis Ford, Chickamauga Creek, September 17, fought at the Battle of Chickamauga, September 19–20, and at Missionary Ridge, September 22, and Shallow Ford Road, September 22.
 Companies L and M joined the regiment in September 1863.
-Expedition to eastern Tennessee after Champ Ferguson September–October.
+The regiment concluded its service with an expedition to eastern Tennessee in pursuit of Champ Ferguson, September–October 1863.

 Casualties

-The regiment lost a total of 398 men during service; 9 officers and 138 enlisted men killed or mortally wounded, 1 officer and 250 enlisted men died of disease.
+The regiment lost a total of 398 men during service: 9 officers and 138 enlisted men were killed or mortally wounded, and 1 officer and 250 enlisted men died of disease.